Develop your career with Strategic Data Skills

 To keep you on track you will additionally have access to guidance, feedback and support from a dedicated course tutor.

-With just one start date and limited places available in 2022 we are asking potential participants to complete a short application form.
+With just three start dates in 2023 and only 18 places per start date, we are asking potential participants to complete a short application form.
 The application process is to verify the course is right for you.
 Our tutors review each application before confirming acceptance on the programme.

 More about the course